mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 #### 6- Generalizing run() function for more types of sources

 What we have done so far is pure RxJS.
 We achieved the goal of making our run function general.
-Now Cycle has a run function and we can import it with a cdn, delete our run function and replace run(main, drivers) with Cycle.run(main, drivers).
+Now CycleJS, has a run function and we can import it with a cdn, delete our run function and replace run(main, drivers) with Cycle.run(main, drivers).

 ```Javascript
 function main(Sources) {